Sulabasana/ES6/README.md

-# ES6
+# EcmaScript6
-ES6 learning.
-How to write it and which file you need to use.
+EcmaScript6 learning.
+How to write javaScript using EcmaScript6 and which file you need to use.